Support Independent Living Accommodation in Pakenham & Officer

 Autism Spectrum Disorder (ASD) is a neurological condition that affects how an individual feels, thinks, and interacts with others.
 ASD can affect the way an ASD induvial experiences their environment.
 ASD is a lifelong disability.
 It is important to note each individual with ASD is different from another.
 No two individuals are the same.
 There are 3 different levels of ASD:

-- ASD Level 1: Level 1 ASD is the mildest, or “highest functioning” form of autism, which includes those who would have previously been diagnosed with Asperger’s syndrome.
+- Level 1 ASD is the mildest, or “highest functioning” form of autism, which includes those who would have previously been diagnosed with Asperger’s syndrome.
 Individuals with ASD level 1 may have difficulty understanding social cues and may struggle to form and maintain personal relationships.
 Individuals with level 1 autism may understand and speak in complete sentences but have difficulty engaging in back-and-forth conversation.
 Individuals with ASD experience some inflexibility of behavior, like difficulty switching between tasks, staying organized, and planning.

-- ASD Level 2: Level 2 ASD individuals experience Social communication and repetitive behaviors that present themselves more obviously in individuals with ASD level 2 than in those with level 1 autism.
+- Level 2 ASD individuals experience Social communication and repetitive behaviors that present themselves more obviously in individuals with ASD level 2 than in those with level 1 autism.
 Individuals on this level have challenges in verbal and nonverbal communication, as well as reduced or abnormal responses to social cues.
 Inflexibility of behavior is also more pronounced than in ASD level 1.
 Repetitive behaviors appear more frequently and may be obvious to casual observers.
 Likewise, Individuals with level 2 autism may have difficulty coping with changes in routine, which can cause challenging behavior.

-- ASD Level 3: ASD Level 3 is characterized by severe challenges in social communication as well as extremely inflexible behavior.
+- ASD Level 3 is characterized by severe challenges in social communication as well as extremely inflexible behavior.
 Individuals with level 3 autism will be nonverbal or have the use of only a few words of intelligible speech.
 Initiation of social interaction is very limited, as well as response to others.
 An individual at this level may interact with others abnormally, and only to meet immediate needs.
 Individuals with level 3 autism exhibit marked inflexibility of behavior, with extreme difficulty coping with changes to routine.
 At this level, restrictive or repetitive behaviors interfere with the individual’s ability to function.
 Changing focus from one activity to another may come at great difficulty and cause significant distress.

 How can RVP’s Supported Independent Living (SIL) assist an individual with Autism Spectrum Disorder?